 OWL is a practical learning course.
 Rather than lecture, youth engage in a variety of activities that allow them to have the experience of making positive choices.
 Before leaving the course, students will learn how to properly put a condom on a model while blindfolded.
 They’ll learn important information about other forms of protection, and they’ll have many opportunities to role-play effective communication and boundary setting.

 OWL is typically taught between January and April.
-In the past high school OWL has been offered to 9th-12th grade students in even-numbered years, and uunior high school OWL for students in 7th-9th grades has been taught in odd-numbered years.
-Because we are training new OWL facilitators this year, OWL classes will not be offered in 2018.
-In future years we may also add OWL classes for elementary age children.
-When the next OWL sessions are scheduled, information will be posted here.
+In the past high school OWL has been offered to 9th-12th grade students in even-numbered years, and junior high school OWL for students in 7th-9th grades has been taught in odd-numbered years.

 Generally class sizes are 12-20 students.
 First priority for enrollment is given to children of members and friends of the UU churches in Columbia and Jefferson City.
 We round out our classes with youth from United Church of Christ and then other community members when space permits.